AI Strategy

 A Founder’s Guide to Choosing Between Off-the-Shelf Tools and Custom AI Solutions

 Most founders ask the build-vs-buy question too late.
+According to Retool's 2026 State of Internal Tools report, 35% of enterprises have already replaced at least one SaaS product with a custom-built alternative — and 78% plan to build more.
 They invest months into a tool stack that can't scale, or they overbuild custom AI before proving product-market fit.

 The right decision depends on stage, risk, and business model.
 This guide gives you a practical framework you can use in under an hour.